Emma King (footballer)

-Emma King (born 28 June 1994) is an Australian rules footballer playing for the North Melbourne Football Club in the AFL Women's competition.
+Emma King (born 28 June 1994) is an Australian rules footballer playing for the North Melbourne Football Club in the AFL Women's (AFLW) competition.

 Early life and state league football

 King began playing competitive football at the age of eight.
 In her junior years she would play for Quinns Districts Football Club in Perth, before moving on to play in Western Australia's youth girls competition at the age of fourteen.

 King plays state league football with the Coastal Titans in the West Australian Women's Football League.
 She was a member of the club's 2015 premiership team.
 As part of her AFLW contract she is required to return to the club at the conclusion of the national league season.